 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-The Culture Corner is a project of the UT Libraries’ Diversity Committee.
-Located on the second floor of Hodges Library in the Dixie Marie Wooten Commons West, the Corner's goal is to explore issues using the Libraries' research collections.
+The Culture Corner is an initiative of the University of Tennessee Libraries’ Diversity Committee.
+The Corner is located on the second floor of Hodges Library in the Dixie Marie Wooten Commons West and displays books and e-book titles from the Libraries’